imattau/nostr-community-conventions/README.md

 - A relay participation profile for NCC-02 and NCC-05
 - Required and recommended relay behaviours using existing Nostr primitives
 - Clear responsibility boundaries between relays, sidecars, and clients

+### Identity-First Addressing

+Relays conforming to this profile are addressed by **Nostr identity**, not by DNS hostnames.

+Clients are expected to refer to such relays using identity-based URIs (for example `wss://<npub>`), which function as **identity references**, not concrete network endpoints.

+These identity-based URIs MUST NOT be dereferenced directly.
+Clients MUST resolve them via NCC-02 and NCC-05 before establishing a network connection.

+Relays MUST NOT accept, interpret, or resolve identity-based URIs.

 This convention does not specify: